e-accent/rails-passenger-cookbook/README.md

 What's include:
-* A depolyer user with sudo enabled
+* A deployer user with sudo enabled
 * Nginx compied with passenger support
 * Postgresql
 * Postfix